Internship requirements

 - Meet weekly with your rotation supervisor and internship coordinator

-- Create personal goals and rotation goals
+- Create personal and rotation-focused goals

-- Observe in-service trainings as requested
+- Observe requested in-service trainings

 - Attend weekly classes taught by the Child Life Services team

-- Complete rotations as assigned
+- Complete assigned rotations

 Internship program structure